Amazon Kindle Scribe Colorsoft Studio SXSW

 A product demo can show you what a device does.
 It rarely makes you feel why it matters.

 The answer was a professional graphologist.
-Rather than asking attendees to explore the device alone, we gave them a reason to write — a live handwriting analysis and personality reading based on what they put down on the Kindle Scribe Colorsoft in the moment.
-The technology became the instrument of genuine self-discovery.
+Rather than asking attendees to explore the device alone, we gave them a reason to write, a live handwriting analysis and personality reading based on what they put down on the Kindle Scribe Colorsoft in the moment.
+For an audience fluent in personal branding and self-optimization, this landed differently: the technology became a tool for genuine self-discovery, not just productivity.
 People weren't demoing a product.
-They were learning something about themselves.
+They were learning something about themselves, and about how the device could think alongside them.

-The result was a space people didn't want to leave — and a product that felt worth remembering long after the festival ended.
+The result was a space business leaders didn't want to leave, and a product that felt worth remembering long after the festival ended.